noobdevtester/qa-portfolio-api-testing/README.md

 ## How to Use This Repository
 - Review `api-test-cases.md` for detailed API test cases.
 - Review `api-test-report.md` for test execution summaries and findings.
-- Import `postman-collection.json` into Postman to run the tests interactively.
+- Import `JSON API Testing.postman_collection` into Postman to run the tests interactively.